Business Agreements: 31 Types You Should Know

 These types of business contracts define the relationship between an employer and employees.
 Also referred to as an offer letter, this legal document clarifies details—including the duties and responsibilities of the employer and employer, compensation, benefits, duration, and grounds for termination.

 Employment agreements can be tailored to become industry or business-specific.
 It is used to establish an official relationship between an employer and employee during the recruitment process.
+Digital employment contracts help companies handle a large volume of turnover or high growth periods.

 6. Employee invention assignment and confidentiality agreement (EIACA)